Teaching Attacker perspective to Developers

 saw something breakbreak something themselves, can they appreciate all the secure coding guidelines as help and not see them as an impediment.

-In this working session, we can share our experience with various tools and services used in practical developer security training sessions.
+In this working session, we will share our experience with various tools and services used in practical developer security training sessions.

 - How to sell the idea of “breaking” things to developers who typically have constructive mindsets